-Tom is a partner in the firm’s litigation group and the managing partner of the firm’s Orange County office, which is scheduled to open in early 2021.
+Tom is a partner in the firm’s litigation group and the managing partner of the firm’s Orange County office.
 Tom has a broad range of litigation and client counseling experiences with a specific focus on employment litigation, complex commercial disputes, and class action litigation.

 Tom spends significant time representing national employers against claims under California state and local ordinances.
-In the employment context, Tom regularly represents clients in harassment, discrimination, and disability/leave of absence claims, and in wage and hour class/representative actions.
+Tom regularly represents clients in harassment, discrimination, and disability/leave of absence claims, and in wage and hour class/representative actions.
 In addition, he has significant experience representing national retail stores in private arbitrations across the country addressing employment related claims.

 His notable experience includes: